LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 Inodes: Total: 65536      Free: 65525

 ```
 As you see, we have the PV in size 1GB mounted into the wanted directory, which uses ans ext filesystem.

 Now let's move on to the file storage part, change the directory to the right directory:
 ```bash
 cd ../cephfs
 ```

-In this directory as before, we have the storage class definition located in storageclass.yaml file:
+In this directory, as before we have the storage class definition located in storageclass.yaml file:
 ```bash
 oc create -f - <<EOF
 apiVersion: ceph.rook.io/v1